I'm a paragraph. Click here to add your own text and edit me. It's easy.

-"What I'm supposed to.
+"My job.
 I needed the jury to question her motives."

-'Prosecutor Adam Thorne, lived up to his fearsome reputation as he damned Senator Wade for trampling on the trust our community,' one reporter said.
+"I need to be alone, Cynthia", I said, ignoring her hurt expression.
+That night's media reports heavily favored the prosecution.
+'Prosecutor Adam Thorne lived up to his fearsome reputation as he damned Senator Wade for trampling on the trust of our community,' one reporter said.

 What affected me most, however, was seeing Angelique.
 The light had left her eyes, and her face was pale and drawn, yet her beauty was as undeniable as ever.
-My heart leapt in my chest, and I wanted to rush to her side.
+My heart leaped in my chest, and I wanted to rush to her side.
 But Samuel threw me a menacing look as he and another friend, a woman, led her away.

 "A companion?
 What kind of companion?
 Did you accompany him to social events, on visits to his constituents, perhaps?" he asked disdainfully.
 Tom objected, only to be overruled.

 "Ms. Bain, what kind of companionship were you paid to provide for the defendant?"
 Adam demanded.
 Visibly upset, Angelique was forced to admit she'd been employed to sleep with me.
-She tried to explain the nature of our relationship, but Adam cut her off.

 "You were paid to have sex with the defendant?"

 "Yes," she whispered.
-Her embarrassment increased when Judge Bolton asked her to repeat herself, loud enough for the court to hear.
-My shame matched hers—not for my reputation this time, but for the part I played in bringing this down on her.
+Her embarrassment increased when Judge Bolton asked her to repeat herself loud enough for the court to hear.
+My shame matched hers.
+Not for my reputation this time, but for the part I played in bringing this down on her.

-"No!
-She's had enough," I said through clenched teeth.
+"She's had enough," I said through clenched teeth.

 "I need to speak to her," I insisted, and Cynthia stepped in.

-"Justin, be reasonable.
-Tom’s right; besides, you promised."
+"Justin, be reasonable; Tom’s right.
+Besides, you promised."

 "I told you I'd think about it.
-I also said I was going to speak to her; I owe her an explanation and apology."
+I also said I was going to speak to Angelique.
+I owe her an explanation and apology."

 "You owe that woman nothing.
 She's a prostitute, for goodness sake," Cynthia said, crying as she tugged on my arm.

-"Do you love her?"
+"Are you in love with her?"
 Cynthia asked, aghast.